Indian Rock Park: History

-The land for Indian Rock Park was donated to the City of Berkeley by Duncan McDuffie, a real estate mogul, Sierra Club president and mountaineer, during Mason McDuffie's development of the Northbrae area.
-It was dedicated for park purposes in 1917.
+The land for Indian Rock Park was donated along with other nearby parcels in 1917 to the City of Berkeley for the purpose of creating a park during the Mason McDuffie development of the Northbrae area.
+The donor, Duncan McDuffie, was an environmentalist, real estate mogul, Sierra Club president and mountaineer.
+During the great depression, a set of stairs was added into the park as one of the “New Deal” projects.
 Indian Rock has long been used as a practice site for serious rock climbing, particularly bouldering.
-Members of the Sierra Club began climbing there regularly on weekends at least as early as the 1950s.
+Members of the Sierra Club began climbing there regularly on weekends at least as early as the 1930s.
 Richard M. Leonard, the "father of modern rock climbing", and noted environmentalist David Brower, founder of Friends of the Earth, learned rock climbing and developed their mountaineering techniques at Indian Rock.
 Brower used this special knowledge to prepare training manuals during World War II, which proved critical in enabling the 86th Regiment of the U.S. Army to surprise the Germans at Riva Ridge in the North Apennines in Italy, the major action disrupting German lines in southern Europe.